Understanding Laboratory Testing & Medical Diagnostic Services

 White Blood Cell Count (WBC)

 A white blood cell count is a type of blood test that measures a person’s white blood cells.
 This test is often performed as part of a complete blood count.
-There are different types of white blood cells with different functions.
-White blood cells include neutrophils, lymphocytes, eosinophils, monocytes, and basophils.
-White blood cells originate in the bone marrow and move throughout the bloodstream.
-White blood cells are very important because they are part of the immune system.
+There are different kinds of white blood cells with different functions.
+White blood cells include five different types.
+White blood cells originate in the marrow of the bone.
+After their creation they move throughout the body via the bloodstream.
+White blood cells are very important and are part of the immune system.
 They help to fight infections because they attack bacteria, viruses, and germs that may harm the body.
 If a person has a higher or lower number of white blood cells, they may have an underlying health condition which may include autoimmune disease, immune deficiencies, and blood conditions.
 White blood cell counts may also be used to monitor the effectiveness of certain treatments including chemotherapy and radiation treatment.

 Hemoglobin is a type of protein found in red blood cells.
 When oxygen enters the lungs, it will attach to the hemoglobin in the blood and carry it through to body tissues.
 Hemoglobin also helps red blood cells move easily through the blood vessels by giving them a disc shape.
 Hemoglobin levels are measured through a blood test.
 Low levels of hemoglobin in the blood means that there is also a low level of oxygen.
 It also can be a sign of anemia.
 There are different types of anemia including iron-deficiency anemia, pregnancy-related anemia, vitamin-deficiency anemia, aplastic anemia, hemolytic anemia and sickle cell anemia.
 High levels of hemoglobin in the blood could be a sign of a rare blood disease called polycythemia.
 It can lead to the blood becoming thicker which could cause clots, strokes and heart attacks.
 High hemoglobin levels can also be due to dehydration, smoking, lung disease, heart disease and more.
 Based on blood tests results, the doctor will determine what the best treatment options are for the patient.